Learning how to clean outdoor cushions is a lot easier than you think and we've got the lowdown on how your external pillows mold and mildew free.

 How to clean outdoor cushions with vinegar

-Borax is a pretty tough cleaning product and many swear by it to remove mold and mildew, however, there are lots of effective ways to get rid of mildew and other types of stain without using it.
+Borax powder (available from Amazon), is a pretty tough cleaning product and many swear by it to remove mold and mildew, however, there are lots of effective ways to get rid of mildew and other types of stain without sodium borate.

-A mixture of white vinegar, water and your choice of essential oils (we like tea tree as it's naturally anti-bac too) is a great way to treat mould and stains on outdoor cushions.
+A mixture of white vinegar, water and your choice of essential oils (we like tea tree oil from Handcraft Blends as it's naturally anti-bac too) is a great way to treat mold and stains on outdoor cushions.
 Simply mix up your solution, spray it on, let it work, wash it out as above and let it dry completely.

 How to clean bird poop off outdoor cushions